 Date: The first practice will begin on the 30th of July, with the race proper taking place on the 1st of August.
 You can visit this platform for the entire race schedule, as highlighted via the official Formula 1 website.

-Where to watch: As expected, Formula 1 will be broadcast on different stations and countries all over the world.
+Where to watch: As expected, Formula 1 will be broadcast on different stations and countries worldwide.
 Each country has one or more dedicated broadcasters, and you can visit the official site to have a detailed schedule of legit broadcasters in your region.

-Betting on auto racing has particularly picked up over the past few years, with the sport widely gaining more coverage globally.
-There is still time for a lot to change before then, but the current 2021 Hungarian Grand Prix odds have Max Verstappen as the favorite to win.
+Betting on Formula 1 has particularly picked up over the past few years, with the sport widely gaining more coverage globally.
+There is still time for a lot to change, but the current 2021 Hungarian Grand Prix odds make Max Verstappen the favourite to win.

-Sebastian Vettel, Jenson Button, and Mika Häkkinen have won the competition twice, among other notable names.
-In contrast, the Brazilian duo of Ayrton Senna and Nelson Piquet have 5 wins between them.
+Among other notable names, Sebastian Vettel, Jenson Button, and Mika Häkkinen have won the competition twice.
+In contrast, the Brazilian duo of Ayrton Senna and Nelson Piquet have 5 wins.
 Nelson Piquet is a popular past-winner, having won the first 2 editions of the competition in 1986 and 1987.

 After slightly missing out on Lewis Hamilton last year, he will come into this race fully motivated to claim the first F1 Championship win in his career.
 He currently leads the way in the official F1 standings, having won 5 competitions already this year, with a tally of 182 points to his name.
 Based on his current form, he is the top choice, and it’s no surprise popular bookmaker William Hill has odds of 1/4 for him to win.

 As already mentioned, Hamilton needs no introduction in this competition.
-His most recent triumph in 2020 saw him win from pole position ahead of Verstappen and his teammate in Valtteri Bottas.
-Hamilton’s record here means he would always come as a value bet to win.
+His recent triumph in 2020 saw him win from the pole position ahead of Verstappen and his teammate in Valtteri Bottas.
+Hamilton’s record here means he would always be a value bet to win.

 He is looking to win at this venue for a record-breaking 6th time this year, and that should see him even further motivated to keep his crown.
 In their Formula 1 Hungarian Grand Prix 2021 odds section, William Hill has a value bet of 11/4 for him to win.

-Given his history in the competition, he will also come as a top shout to win this one.
+Given his history in the competition, he will also be a top shout to win this one.
 He’ll be aiming to get back to winning ways after missing out once again last year.
-He is the previous person aside from Lewis Hamilton to win this one, and he also features strongly in many predictions.
+Aside from Lewis Hamilton, he is the previous person to win this one, and he also features strongly in many predictions.
 His current odds to win this one stand at 1500/1.

-For all of Lewis Hamiltons’ dominance, this particular edition remains a bit difficult to predict an actual winner as many drivers are in top form ahead of the competition.
-Regardless, it’ll be the brit’s competition to lose and all eyes will be on him once again?
-Will Hamilton make it 4 in a row or will a new winner emerge?
+For all of Lewis Hamilton’s dominance, this particular edition remains a bit difficult to predict an actual winner as many drivers are in top form ahead of the competition.
+Regardless, it’ll be the brit’s competition to lose, and all eyes will be on him again.
+Will Hamilton make it 4 in a row, or will a new winner emerge?
 Only time will tell how it unfolds in Budapest.